jfranciscosousa/jfranciscosousa.com/blog/locale-detection-with-remix-run.md

 For `Next.js` the solution is very similar!
 Just play around with this concept using [getInitialProps](https://nextjs.org/docs/api-reference/data-fetching/get-initial-props) on the [_app.js](https://nextjs.org/docs/advanced-features/custom-app) component.

 Hope this solution is of use to you!
-You can see it in action [on my starter](https://github.com/jfranciscosousa/remix-prisma-starter) with `remix` and `prisma`.
+You can see it in action [on my remix starter repo](https://github.com/jfranciscosousa/remix-prisma-starter) with `prisma` support and auth via cookies.

 Stay safe!